 • The Documents: Sing to the Lord and Constitution on the Sacred Liturgy;

 • Transformation from Musicians and Performers to Ministers and Disciples;

 • Appropriate music for the Liturgy;

 • Music at Mass: what to sing and when to sing it; and,

 • Understanding the rhythm of the Eucharist.

-Two workshops are scheduled Saturday, March 25, also at the Diocesan Pastoral Center.
+Two workshops are scheduled Saturday, March 25, beginning at 8:30am, also at the Diocesan Pastoral Center.
 The topic of the morning workshop is Preparing Liturgy that invites Participation from the Assembly.
 Among the subject matter to be covered includes:

 • The Liturgical Year, Feasts and Solemnities;